Anonymous transmission in a noisy quantum network using the W state: Introduction

-Here we design a protocol for quantum anonymous transmissions which uses the W state, {$\ket{W}_N = \frac{1}{\sqrt{N}}(\ket{10\dots0} + \dots + \ket{0\dots01})$}.
+Here we design a protocol for quantum anonymous transmissions which uses the W state, {$\ket{\tn{W}}_N = \frac{1}{\sqrt{N}}(\ket{10\dots0} + \dots + \ket{0\dots01})$}.
 Just like other existing protocols, our protocol is based on establishing anonymous entanglement between $S$ and $R$.
-We prove the security of our protocol in a semi-active adversary scenario, meaning that we consider an active adversary and a trusted source, as in \citep{Christandl2005}.
-We also show that security is preserved in the presence of noise in the network, when all the particles are subjected to same type of noise.
+We prove the security of our protocol in a semiactive adversary scenario, meaning that we consider an active adversary and a trusted source, as in \citep{Christandl2005}.
+We also show that security is preserved in the presence of noise in the network, when all the particles are subjected to the same type of noise.
 What is more, we compare the performance of our protocol with previously proposed protocols that use the GHZ state and Bell pairs.
 We quantify the performance of protocols by the fidelity of the transmitted quantum state.
 We find that, in many cases, our W-state based protocol tolerates more noise than the other protocols and achieves higher fidelity of the transmitted state.
-Additionally, we show that our protocol can tolerate one non-responsive node, e.g. if one of the qubits of a multipartite state gets lost.
+Additionally, we show that our protocol can tolerate one nonresponsive node, e.g., if one of the qubits of a multipartite state gets lost.
 In contrast, the protocol using the GHZ state cannot be carried out at all in this case, since the loss of a single qubit destroys the entanglement of the state.
 We also address the performance of the Bell-pair based protocol, presented in \cite{Yang2016}, and we show that in the presence of noise, the performance of the protocol depends on the ordering of $S$ and $R$ in the network.
 To the best of our knowledge this is the first analysis of anonymous transmission in the presence of noise.
 Without such an analysis the performance of near-future applications for quantum networks cannot be characterized \cite{Qroadmap}.

-{The manuscript is organized as follows.
-In Sec.~\ref{sec:protocol}, present the protocol for anonymous transmission with the W state and discus its correctness.
-In Sec.~\ref{sec:security_analysis}, we provide the security definition and prove that our protocol is secure in the semi-active and passive adversary scenario.
+{The paper is organized as follows.
+In Sec.~\ref{sec:protocol}, we present the protocol for anonymous transmission with the W state and discuss its correctness.
+In Sec.~\ref{sec:security_analysis}, we provide the security definition and prove that our protocol is secure in the semiactive and passive adversary scenario.
 Finally, in Sec.~\ref{sec:performance} we examine the behavior of our protocol in a noisy quantum network and compare it with the other existing protocols. }